MithrilJS/mithril-query/README.md

 Should style assertions
 -----------------------

-Now you can use these nice asserions.
+Now you can use these nice assertions.
 They throw errors if they're not fullfiled.

 ```javascript
 // test for simple module: simple.test.js